nixonyung/nixonyung.github.io/content/writings/growth/complementation.en.md

 the contradicting claims are yet coexisting,<br/>
 as each is merely a different perspective on the world.<br/>

-Let the gone be gone.
-Let the unspeakable be unspeakable.<br/>
-Feelings are real.
-Theorems are true.<br/>
-But what happened happened.
-But what is here is here.<br/>

 > To develop a complete mind:
 >
 > Study the science of art;